ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 The foundation of the RATS architecture is the specification of RATS Roles that can be chained via RATS Interactions and - as a result - compose use-case specific Remote Attestation Procedures.
 In summary, the goal of the RATS architecture is to enable interoperable interaction between the RATS Roles specified.
 Hence, the RATS architecture is designed to represent and compose heterogeneous RATS and to enable interoperability via well-defined semantics of the information (mainly assertions/claims) exchanged and via well-defined tasks (RATS Duties & RATS Interactions) that compose domain-specific RATS solutions.

-## What is Remote Atttestation
+## What is Remote Attestation

 Unfortunately, the term Attestation itself is an overloaded term.
 In consequence, the term Remote Attestation covers a spectrum of meanings.
-The common denominator encompasses the creation, conveyance, and appraisal of evidence pertaining to the trustworthiness of the creator of evidence.
+The common denominator encompasses the creation, conveyance, and appraisal of evidence pertaining to the trustworthiness of the creator of the evidence.
 Correspondingly, there are different interpretations, connotations and meanings to the term Remote Attestation.

+## Contributions to Remote Attestation in the IETF

 To enable consolidation, this document provides a detailed definition of Attestation Terminology to specify interoperable Remote Attestation Procedures.
 Specifically, this document illustrates and remediates the impedance mismatch of terms related to Remote Attestation Procedures used in different domains today in order to enable the afore mentioned interoperability of existing and emerging RATS solutions.
-As an additional contribution, new terms defined by this document provides a consolidated basis in order to simplify future work on RATS in the IETF and beyond.
+As an additional contribution, new terms defined by this document provide a consolidated basis in order to simplify future work on RATS in the IETF and beyond.

 ## Requirements notation